Marwanishere/Browser/README.md

 # Browser
-The front End user interface of a search browser
+The front-end interface of a search browser